Wigwam: Structure

 These structures are made with a frame of arched poles, most often wooden, which are covered with some sort of bark roofing material.
 Details of construction vary with the culture and local availability of materials.
 Some of the roofing materials used include grass, brush, bark, rushes, mats, reeds, hides or cloth.

 Wigwams are most often seasonal structures, although the term is applied to rounded and conical structures that are more permanent.
 Wigwams usually take longer to put up than tipis.
 Their frames are usually not portable like a tipi.

 A typical wigwam in the Northeast has a curved surface which can hold up against the worst weather.
-Young green tree saplings of just about any type of wood, 10 to 15 ft long, were cut down and bent.
-While the saplings were being bent, a circle was drawn on the ground.
-The diameter of the circle varied from 10 to 16 ft.
-The bent saplings were then placed over the drawn circle, using the tallest saplings in the middle and the shorter ones on the outside.
-The saplings formed arches all in one direction on the circle.
-The next set of saplings were used to wrap around the wigwam to give the shelter support.
-When the two sets of saplings were finally tied together, the sides and roof were placed on it.
-The sides of the wigwam were usually bark stripped from trees.
-The male of the family was responsible for the framing of the wigwam.
+Young green tree saplings of just about any type of wood, 10 to 15 ft long, are cut down and bent.
+While the saplings are being bent, a circle is drawn on the ground.
+The diameter of the circle varies from 10 to 16 ft.
+The bent saplings are then placed over the drawn circle, using the tallest saplings in the middle and the shorter ones on the outside.
+The saplings form arches all in one direction on the circle.
+The next set of saplings are used to wrap around the wigwam to give the shelter support.
+When the two sets of saplings are finally tied together, the sides and roof are placed on it.
+The sides of the wigwam are usually bark stripped from trees.
+The male of the family is responsible for the framing of the wigwam.

 Mary Rowlandson uses the term wigwam in reference to the dwelling places of Indigenous people that she stayed with while in their captivity during King Philip's War in 1675.
 The term wigwam has remained in common English usage as a synonym for any "Indian house"; however, this usage is dispreferred, as there are important differences between the wigwam and other shelters.

 During the American revolution the term wigwam was used by British soldiers to describe a wide variety of makeshift structures.